Code-Institute-Submissions/milestone-fitness/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/fran2488/milestone-fitness.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Pexels.com, courtesy of Tim Savage and Victor Freitas

 ### Acknowledgements

-- I received inspiration for this project from X